notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

 Powershell provides a similar features in the form of a cmdlet, pronounced _command-let_.
 You can try `ls` in Powershell and it will work, but also try `man ls` to get the manual page.
-You'll find that the cmdlet is actaully named `Get-ChildItem`.
+You'll find that the cmdlet is actually named `Get-ChildItem`.
 If you use `alias ls` in Powershell, you will see the command is an alias for the Get-ChildItem.